Worldwide phone shipments fell 14 percent in the second quarter of 2020. Analyst company Canalys reports every brand except Apple saw a drop.

 Not only did the Covid-19 pandemic hit sales, it closed factories and disrupted supply chains.
 People were less able to get out and shop for new phones, yet they chose not to order online.

-Phone sales money goes elsewhere
+Phone shipments down as money goes elsewhere

 If anything, money that may have been earmarked for phones was spent on computer hardware enabling people to work from home.
 Other potential buyers hung onto their money as they face financial uncertainty.